 A-Plus runs an After School Care programme based at Whakarongo School.
 Holiday fun has a simple philosophy for After School Care - good activities, good staff and let the children have fun.

 A-Plus supplies their own staff and resources, avoiding technology based 'babysitters' and utilises themed modules, planned activities, an incentive based Homework Club and national Pen-Pal Club, along with a structured timetable and motivated staff.

 After School Care runs from 3pm to 6pm weekdays during the school term.

 For more information check out this website link: www.aplus.co.nz

 Some key documents...

-See below for a number of key procedures and documents.
-Please contact the school office if you would like a copy of any other policies or procedures.
+Please contact the school office if you would like a copy of any of our key policies or procedures.